sparksi/sector-distribution/themes/sector_starter/README.md

 ### Use Sector Starter by cloning and owning

+**Note:** The Sector Starter frontend workflow requires a _minimum_ Node.js version of 8.10.0 but version 12 is recommended.

 Make a copy of the Sector Starter theme

 `cd {PROJECTNAME}/web/themes/$ mkdir custom`